 The rules contained in Robert’s Rules of Order (current edition) shall govern meetings of this Chapter where not inconsistent with these bylaws.

-These Bylaws may be amended at any annual or special meeting by a two-thirds vote of all Chapter members present and voting at such meeting.
-Advance written notice of proposed Bylaw amendments must be submitted to the membership before the meeting via first class U.S. mail or email.
+These Bylaws may be amended at any Board Of Directors or special meeting by a two-thirds vote of all Chapter members present and voting at such meeting.
+Advance written notice of proposed Bylaw amendments must be submitted to the membership before the meeting via email, or Facebook private group, or USPS.